Exclusive: Former RIM boss sought strategy shift before he quit

 Balsillie developed close business relationships with hundreds of telecoms executives as RIM's chief salesman and dealmaker in the years of BlackBerry's most prodigious growth.

-He was talking to AT&T Inc (T.N) and Verizon Communications Inc (VZ.N) in the United States, and Vodafone Group Plc (VOD.L), Deutsche Telekom AG (DTEGn.DE), Telefonica SA (TEF.MC) and France Telecom SA FTE.PA in Europe, as well as at least one major Canadian carrier, the sources said.
+He was talking to AT&T Inc and Verizon Communications Inc in the United States, and Vodafone Group Plc, Deutsche Telekom AG, Telefonica SA and France Telecom SA in Europe, as well as at least one major Canadian carrier, the sources said.

 RIM, which declined comment, already offers basic messaging and social media plans to BlackBerry users in many countries, something that has helped it drive growth, particularly in emerging markets.